CliMA/EnsembleKalmanProcesses.jl/docs/src/troubleshooting.md

   Info: 1 particle failure(s) detected.
 Handler used: IgnoreFailures.
   Info: 1 particle failure(s) detected.
 Handler used: SampleSuccGauss.
   ```
-Both these messages have detected `NaN`s in the forward map evaluation array.
+Both these messages arise when the EKP `update_ensemble!` has detected `NaN`s in the forward map evaluation array.
 One can choose how to handle failed ensemble members with the EKP keyword `failure_handler_method` for more information on the failure handling methods see [here for EKI/ETKI/SEKI](@ref failure-eki) or [here for UKI](@ref failure-uki).
-EKS does not yet have a consistent failure handler method.
+Note that EKS does not yet have a consistent failure handler method.